KLab-UT/NGS_mapping_and_phylodist/README.md

-# whiptail_nmt_variation
+# whiptail_mapping_and_phylogenetic_distance
-Scripts used to examine the amount of genetic variation in nuclear-encoded mitochondrial-targetting (NucMt) genes between sexual species of whiptail lizards (genus Aspidoscelis) using whole-genome sequencing data
+Scripts used to examine the difference in depth percentage between 28 animal genomes and sexual species of whiptail lizards (genus Aspidoscelis) using whole-genome sequencing data

 ---